PersiaML/tutorials/src/customization/index.md

 4. Embedding PS configuration file: `global_config.yaml`
 5. Launcher configuration:
     1. If you are using k8s, `k8s.train.yaml`
-    2. if you are using docker compose
+    2. If you are using docker compose
-    3. ...
+    3. If you are using honcho

 ## Training Data